lucag/twitter-spark/Readme.md

 * Air New Zealand, @FlyAirNZ
 * Air New Zealand USA, @AIRNZUSA

-The output is saved to a file — please see below for more information, or, to look at the [Jupyter](http://jupyter.org) Notebook, click [here](https://github.com/lucag/twitter-spark/notebooks/).
+The output is saved to a file — please see below for more information.

 Here how the top user mention output looks like: